Blynk-Technologies/Blynk-NCP-Example-Zephyr/README.md

 1. Setting up Zephyr and dev environment
 2. Uploading Blynk.NCP firmware to your NCP module
 3. Assembling the board
-4. Bulding and flashing the sample firmware
+4. Building and flashing the sample firmware
 5. Using Blynk iOS/Android app to add your device to the Blynk Cloud

 We have prepared a set of step-by-step tutorials for each use case: